 ChatGPT App vs Custom GPT: What Is the Difference?
+(April 2026)

 TL;DR: Custom GPTs are no-code configuration.
-You write instructions, upload knowledge files, and optionally add API actions — and ChatGPT uses all of that to produce better text responses.
+You write instructions, upload knowledge files, and optionally add API actions, and ChatGPT uses all of that to produce better text responses.
 ChatGPT Apps are coded applications built on the Model Context Protocol that render interactive UI directly inside the chat conversation.
 If your goal is a customized text assistant, use a Custom GPT.
 If your goal is a real interactive interface, you need a ChatGPT App.

 What Custom GPTs Are